15 Best Iceland Car Rental Tips (2023)

 BEST ICELAND CAR RENTAL TIPS – INTRODUCTION

 Driving in Iceland is a unique experience that requires some extra considerations.
-As long as you have done your research, however, having a rental car in Iceland is also an absolutely wonderful way to see the country on your own time schedule.
+As long as you have done your research, however, having a rental car in Iceland is also absolutely the best way to see the country at your own pace.

 In my experience over multiple trips, this has meant doing a deep dive into how to safely drive in Iceland, reading tons of Iceland car rental reviews and paying a lot more attention when making an Iceland rental car reservation.